jamedina09/fates-unofficial-local-machine-setup/README.md

 ## Disclaimer
 - This guide is **not officially endorsed** by any development team.
 - **I do not offer support** for this guide or the installation process.
-- The guide is maintained **solely by me**, and updates are made based on my availability.
+- The guide is (currently) maintained **solely by me**, and updates are made based on my availability.

 Use at your own discretion.